badger-cash/slp-self-mint-protocol/selfmint-specification.md

 ## Purpose

 This specification describes a protocol for decentralized, distributed issuance of tokens on networks, such as Bitcoin Cash (BCH) and eCash (XEC), that implement the Simple Ledger Protocol (SLP).
-By using this protocol, users individual users can issue ("mint") new value, from an already created token, into existance from inside their own non-custodial wallet.
+By using this protocol, individual users can issue ("mint") new value, from an already created token, into existance from inside their own non-custodial wallet.

 ## Background